yamenw/linux-configs/windows/README.md

 # Windows Configs

+> [!NOTE]
+> It's recommended that you only source this instead of symlinking them, that way, you can have machine specific configs.

 ## Git Bash

 Install [ble.sh](https://github.com/akinomyoga/ble.sh/releases), make sure you get a binary, you also have to specify `$USER` for it to work.